The Wolves of Wall Street are Eating Their Golden Goose

 A note about dividends: While I love high yields, you must observe caution, because they can be a red flag of an unsustainable program.
 Keep an eye on the “payout ratio” -- the percentage of dividends that are being paid out from earnings.
 You should stick with firms that have payout ratios under 50% of their earnings.
 Both GE and PFE are below 50%, so I believe their dividends are sustainable.

 This is simple yet subjective.
 CEOs are often hired from outside a firm; many come on board for short stays, and are rewarded via “golden parachute” for a job poorly done.
 (Home Depot's infamous Bob Nardelli comes to mind).
 They simply have no attachment to the company, other than a paycheck.
 I prefer to invest in companies with tenured management that has significant ownership of itsown stock.
 If the founder is still active, even better.

-Look at Oracle’s (NASDAQ: ORCL) Larry Ellison.
+Look at Oracle’s (NYSE: ORCL) Larry Ellison.
 Oracle is his identity, his baby.
 Without giving a complete biography, Ellison for a large portion of his life was a failure before he founded Oracle.
 His image has always been tied to company performance, not to his pay.
 Cheers to that!